-- Step 1: Select the desired Trunk Group - Step 2: Select the Trunk Type (Static or LACP). - Step 3: Select the desired ports under Available Ports and click Up to add to the Trunk Group. - Step 4: Select the desired ports under Member Ports and click Down to remove from the group.
+- Step 1: Select the desired Trunk Group - Step 2: Select the Trunk Type (Static or LACP). - Step 3: Select the Trunk mode. - Step 4: Select the desired ports under Available Ports and click Up to add to the Trunk Group. - Step 5: Select the desired ports under Member Ports and click Down to remove from the group.